Matt Beaty Player Props: Royals vs. Red Sox

-The Kansas City Royals and Matt Beaty, who went 1-for-4 with an RBI last time in action, take on Brayan Bello and the Boston Red Sox at Fenway Park, Monday at 7:10 PM ET.
+The Kansas City Royals and Matt Beaty, who went 0-for-4 last time out, battle Kutter Crawford and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Phillies.
+In his last game he had a hitless performance (0-for-4) against the Red Sox.

 Matt Beaty Game Info & Props vs. the Red Sox